 Download this FREE checklist and never worry about getting the most out of your posts again!

-Take this one example, multiply it by how many blogs you have that are, let's say, older than 2 years, and you can really boost your traffic without having to be terrible creative (ie coming up with new topics).
+Take this one example, multiply it by how many blogs you have that are, let's say, older than 2 years, and you can really boost your traffic without having to be terribly creative (ie coming up with new topics).

 Here's something funny: I've actually implemented this same idea on this blog post.
 Originally published in Feb 2015, I have updated it with additional information, graphics and links.
 It's new, improved, and I'll gain additional search engine love because of it.